| The Ukrainian Bird Ringing Centre

 Poltava, Sumy and Kharkiv regions.
 On the territory of the estate

 “Askania-Nova” they used both “ROSSITTEN” and Russian rings.
+In Ukraine after First World War,

 usage of the German and Russian rings continued.
 In addition,